Skip to content

 How to create / edit a dataset

-You start to create a dataset by clicking on the 'Dashboard' button in the top right corner, then click the ‘add new dataset’ button, and filling in all metadata fields & (potentially) upload your data.
+You start to create a dataset by clicking on the ‘add new dataset’ button, and filling in all metadata fields & (potentially) upload your data.

 Every metadata field has a question mark icon which you can hover over to get more information about the field and it’s (required) values/content.

-When you're ready (for now), you click the ‘Save Draft’ button, or submit your dataset for review by clicking the 'submit for review' button, and then return to your ‘my datasets’ page by clicking the ‘go back’ button.
+When you're ready (for now), you click the ‘Save Draft’ button on top of bottom of the edit dataset page, or submit your dataset for review by clicking the 'submit for review' button, and then return to your ‘my datasets’ page by clicking the ‘go back’ button.

 You’re now on the page where you can find all your drafts, datasets that are under review, and published datasets.
 You can edit your 'draft' and 'under review' datasets again by clicking on them.